How Creative Businesses Actually Scale in 2026

 About The Author

-I was born in 2000 in Argentina, and my path as a creative has been anything but linear.
+I was born in 2000 in Argentina, and my path through the creative world hasn’t been a straight line.

-Before photography, I worked as a sound engineer, spending endless hours in recording studios, shaping other artists’ visions.
-I was a creative service provider.
+Before photography, I worked as a sound engineer, spending long hours in recording studios.

-What began as an escape from the studio routine became the turning point of my life.
+What began as an escape from the studio became the turning point of my life.

 That camera helped me understand why my music career didn’t feel fulfilling: I had been executing other people’s ideas instead of building my own worldview.

-Today, I work across both artistic and commercial spheres.
-My photographs have been featured in Schön!
-Magazine, Artego, POMPA, Artist Recap, and more.
-I’ve exhibited at Lasuite, and collectors are now acquiring my work as art pieces.
+Today, I move between artistic and commercial contexts, keeping my principles intact in both.
+My work has appeared in Schön!
+Magazine, Artego, POMPA, Artist Recap, and other publications, musicians have featured my photos as album covers, I’ve exhibited at Lasuite, and collectors have begun acquiring my pieces as artworks.
+My career in fine art is steadily rising.

-But beyond any milestone, my focus is helping creatives question the status quo, reclaim authorship, and redefine what it means to be an artist in the digital age.
+My focus now extends beyond my personal career.
+I’m interested in helping creatives challenge the status quo, reclaiming authorship, and redefining what it means to be a creative in the digital age.

 This book is not the end, it’s the beginning.